Mahadevv01/lunacal-assignment/README.md

-# Lunacal Figma File Replication
+# Replicating the Lunacal Figma Design

 This project is a replica of a Figma design provided by Lunacal.
 The implementation is done using React.js, Tailwind CSS, and a preferred UI library to match the design specifications as closely as possible.